-Randall E. Black has served as the Chief Executive Officer and President of the Company and the Bank since 2004, and prior to 2004 was the Chief Financial Officer for the Bank.
-Was named Vice Chairman of the Board of Directors December 2021.
-Mr. Black's 29 years of extensive experience in the banking industry and involvement in business and civic organizations in the communities in which the Bank serves afford the Board valuable insight regarding the business and operation of the Bank.
+Randall E. Black has served as the Chief Executive Officer and President of the Company and the Bank since 2004, and prior to 2004 was the Chief Financial Officer of the Bank.
+Mr. Black was named Vice Chairman of the Board of Directors in December 2021.
+Mr. Black's 30 years of extensive experience in the banking industry and involvement in business and civic organizations in the communities in which the Bank serves afford the Board valuable insight regarding the business and operation of the Bank.
 Mr. Black's knowledge of the Company's and Bank's business and history, combined with his success and strategic vision, position him well to continue to serve as our Chief Executive Officer and President.
 Mr. Black is President of 1st Realty of PA, LLC, a subsidiary of the Bank.
-Age 55.
+Additionally, Mr. Black is a Class A Federal Reserve Bank Director, a Pennsylvania State University Board of Trustees member, the Second Vice Chair of the Pennsylvania Bankers Association Board of Directors, and is a Bloomsburg University Zeigler College of Business Executive Advisory Board member.
+Age 56.
 Director of the Company and the Bank since 2004.

 Rinaldo A. DePaola is a retired partner of the law firm of Griffin, Dawsey, DePaola & Jones located in Towanda, Pennsylvania.
 Mr. DePaola was an attorney-at-law for 39 years, retiring in 2021, specializing in business, probate and trust matters.
 Mr. DePaola's involvement in business and civic organizations in the communities in which the Bank serves provide the Board valuable insight.
 Mr. DePaola's years of providing legal counsel and operating a law office position him well to continue to serve as a director for the Company.
 Mr. DePaola is Chairman of the Governance and Nominating Committee.
-Age 66.
+Age 67.
 Director of the Company and the Bank since 2006.

+Janie M. Hilfiger is president of UPMC Susquehanna Soldiers & Sailors Memorial Hospital in Wellsboro, Pennsylvania and Cole Memorial, now UPMC, in Coudersport, Pennsylvania.
+Mrs. Hilfiger has over 41 years of health care expertise in strategic planning, clinical operations, nursing and patient care excellence.
+Her broad experience and valuable insight make her an asset as a director for the Company.
+She is also involved in business and civic organizations in the communities in which the Bank serves.
+Age 64.
+Director of the Company and the Bank since 2022.
 Mickey L. Jones has served as an Executive Vice President and the Chief Operating Officer of the Company and the Bank since April 2010, and served as Chief Financial Officer from April 2010 to November 2019.
 Mr. Jones has strong accounting and financial skills, is a certified public accountant, and has experience with operational risk management, strategic planning and corporate governance matters.
-Age 61.
+Age 62.
 Treasurer of the Company and the Bank since 2004.
 Director of the Company and the Bank since 2020 and 2018, respectively.

-Continuing Class 1 Directors - Terms Expire in 2024
+Continuing Class 1 Directors - Terms to Expire in 2024